pedinistar/DevJobs-Board-Job-Search-Dashboard/README.md

 ## Features

-* 🔎 Search jobs by title or company
+* Search jobs by title or company
-* 📍 Filter jobs by location
+* Filter jobs by location
-* 💼 Filter jobs by job type
+* Filter jobs by job type
-* 🌐 Filter for remote positions
+* Filter for remote positions
-* 🔖 Save and remove bookmarked jobs
+* Save and remove bookmarked jobs
-* 💾 Persist saved jobs using `localStorage`
+* Persist saved jobs using `localStorage`
-* 📄 View detailed job information in a modal
+* View detailed job information in a modal
-* 📑 Paginate through job listings
+* Paginate through job listings
-* ⚠️ Handle API errors with a retry option
+* Handle API errors with a retry option
-* 🔍 Display an empty state when no jobs match the filters
+* Display an empty state when no jobs match the filters
-* 📱 Responsive layout for different screen sizes
+* Responsive layout for different screen sizes
-* ⌨️ `Ctrl + K` / `Cmd + K` shortcut to focus the search bar

 ## Tech Stack